On this page

 API rate limits and violations

-The dashboard enables you to view an API, the current rate limit for each API, and usage of the API over a period of time.
-You can select the API of interest and get additional details such as the API's average usage and the top 10 IPs that are consuming the most traffic for the API.
+The dashboard enables you to view an API, the current rate limit for each API, and use of the API over a time period.
+You can select the API of interest and get more details such as the API's average use and the top 10 IPs that are consuming the most traffic for the API.

 You can investigate high use of a rate limit, bursts, or a rate limit violation.
 After you know the issue, you can take the appropriate corrective action.
 For example, if the issue is high traffic, you may want to increase the rate limits.
 In cases where the issue is a rogue app or bad script, you can disable the app or block that traffic.
 Whatever the issue is, you can remediate the issue through self-service.
 In cases where a higher rate limit is required, you can create a support case for a rate limit increase to the correct team, see How to Request a Temporary Rate Limit Increase (opens new window).